-Upon matriculation, ECE students will be provided the opportunity to move non-degree coursework to the undergraduate record (see 5. below).
+Upon matriculation, UConn ECE Students are provided the opportunity to move non-degree coursework to the undergraduate record (see 5. below).

-Students may withdraw from a course or from the ECE program at any time; also the University or the secondary school may require withdrawal from specific courses or from the entire ECE program at any time, per policies designated in the UConn ECE Policies and Procedures Guide.
+Students may withdraw from a course or from the ECE program through the eleventh week of the semester.
+For courses taught outside the standard fall and spring semesters, these deadlines will be adjusted in a pro-rated fashion by the Registrar.
+The University or the secondary school may require withdrawal from specific courses or from the entire ECE program, per policies designated in the UConn ECE Policies and Procedures Guide.